maxkuzmins/UserPoints/README.md

 ### PostgreSQL 14
 The application requires PostgreSQL.

-If you have Docker installed, run it with:
+If you have Docker installed, run the DB with:
 ```
 docker pull postgres && docker run --rm -P --publish 127.0.0.1:5432:5432 --name user-points-pg -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 ```